mikeizbicki/cmc-csci040/README.md

        This is a documentary about Edward Snowden and the hacking that the NSA does.
        There's also a live-action movie called [Snowden](https://www.amazon.com/Snowden-Joseph-Gordon-Levitt/dp/B01LWYVHKV) that you could also choose to watch.

-    1. Zero Days - Security Leaks for Scale (available for free on [youtube](https://www.youtube.com/watch?v=4BTTiWkdT8Q))
+    1. Zero Days - Security Leaks for Sale (available for free on [youtube](https://www.youtube.com/watch?v=4BTTiWkdT8Q))

     <!--
     1. Season 1 of Hunted, [available online](https://www.channel4.com/programmes/hunted/on-demand/60136-001).